-Department of Natural Resources and Environmental Control Hazardous Substance Cleanup Fund Notes to Financial Statements - Modified Cash Basis - Continued June 30, 2014 maintained by the Treasurer in various pooled funds.
+Pooled cash, as reported on the balance sheet, represent the Fund's allocated share of cash, cash equivalents, and investments under the control of the Treasurer of the State of Delaware (the Treasurer).
+All cash is deposited with the Treasurer by State agencies and maintained by the Treasurer in various pooled funds.
 The Treasurer invests the deposited cash, including cash float in short-term securities and other investments.
 Interest income is credited to the Fund based on the weighted average rate of return on the State's monies applied to the Fund's average monthly spending authority.
 Pooled investments represent those investments in units of a pool rather than specific securities.
-Since the Fund's deposits and investments are part of the State's pooled deposits and investments maintained by the Treasurer, the required disclosures related to risks are included in the 2014 Delaware Comprehensive Annual Financial Report.
+Since the Fund's deposits and investments are part of the State's pooled deposits and investments maintained by the Treasurer, the required disclosures related to risks are included in the Delaware Comprehensive Annual Financial Report.

-Note C - Deposits and Investments - Continued
+Note C - Pooled Cash - Continued